Enneads VI.9.11 closing -- PaRDeS anachronism control

 Ἐννεάδες VI.9.11

 canonical c.
 270 CE (composition); PaRDeS frame retrojected as deliberate anachronism Greek (Ancient) Plotinus, Enneads (edited posthumously by Porphyry) tr.
-Hekhal Targum engine (claude-opus-4-7); awaiting editor sign-off
+Hekhal Targum Project (machine-assisted, provisional)

 This page is Run C of the Targum frame-conditioning experiment.
 The same Greek source rendered in Run A (Christian reception) and Run B (Akbarian reception) is here run through PaRDeS — the four-sense Kabbalistic hermeneutic — as a deliberate anachronism control.
 The intended methodological observation is what the engine does when a frame fires on a text outside its proper domain.